Climate change: Development of a scientific consensus

-There is a near-complete scientific consensus that the climate is warming and that this is caused by human activities.
+There is a nearly unanimous scientific consensus that the climate is warming and that this is caused by human activities.
+No scientific body of national or international standing disagrees with this view.
 As of 2019, agreement in recent literature reached over 99%.
-No scientific body of national or international standing disagrees with this view.
-Consensus has further developed that some form of action should be taken to protect people against the impacts of climate change.
+The 2021 IPCC Assessment Report stated that it is "unequivocal" that climate change is caused by humans.
+Consensus has further developed that action should be taken to protect people against the impacts of climate change.
 National science academies have called on world leaders to cut global emissions.
-The 2021 IPCC Assessment Report stated that it is "unequivocal" that climate change is caused by humans.